Proposal summaries

 Title of project:

-Genome-Wide Association Study of Lipid Traits and the influence of Body-Mass Index and Age
+Genome-Wide Association Study of lipids and the influence of education

 Proposal summary:

-The Global Lipids Genetics Consortium (GLGC) is a world-wide collaboration of investigators dedicated to understanding how the different variants in genes can influence the blood levels of lipid traits, such as cholesterol, triglycerides, etc. In our study, we will analyse the association of gene variants with blood lipid levels, considering the effect of age and body-mass index in ALSPAC participants.
-The results will be combined with results from other groups of participants around the world to be able to identify new gene variants that help understand the biology of blood lipid traits.
+In our study, we will analyse the association of gene variants with serum lipids, considering the effect of the educational level in ALSPAC participants.
+The results will be combined with results from other groups of participants around the world to be able to identify new gene variants that help understand the biology of serum lipids.

 Impact of research:

-Greater understanding of the aetiology of blood lipids.
-This study will help identify novel genetic variants involved in lipid traits and how genetic variants affect these traits considering potential interactions with either BMI or age.
+Greater understanding of the aetiology of hyperlipidaemias.
+This study will help identify novel genetic variants involved in serum lipids pathways and how genetic variants affect these traits considering potential interactions with educational attainment.

 Date proposal received: